New Year’s Eve in Sydney

 View: Opera House ⭐⭐⭐⭐⭐ | Bridge ⭐⭐⭐⭐

 Reality check: This is the grassed area directly in front of the Hyatt Hotel, where the palm trees are.
 Gates will open at 9am and no tickets are required.
-Capacity is 2,800 and the site was pretty full by 1pm and closed for new arrivals just before 3pm last year.
+Capacity is 2,800 and the site was full and closed to new arrivals by 1pm last year.

 West Circular Quay